 GSBS students are required to maintain a minimum overall grade point average (GPA) of 3.0.
 If a student fails to maintain the required minimum GPA, she or he will be placed on academic probation.
-For more information, see the Academic Probation Policy.
+Refer to program guidelines for specific guidance.